COVID-19 pandemic in Japan: Medical response

-The medical task-force advising the government, known as the Novel Coronavirus Expert Meeting, has adopted a three-pronged strategy to contain and mitigate COVID-19 that includes: (1) early detection of and early response to clusters through contact tracing; (2) early patient diagnosis and enhancement of intensive care and the securing of a medical service system for the severely ill; and (3) behavior modification of citizens.
-Medical experts have prioritized COVID-19 testing for the first two purposes while relying on the behavior modification of citizens rather than mass testing to prevent the spread of the virus at a large-scale level.
+The medical task-force advising the government, known as the Novel Coronavirus Expert Meeting, has adopted a three-pronged strategy to contain and mitigate COVID-19 that includes: (1) early detection of and early response to clusters through contact tracing; (2) early patient diagnosis and enhancement of intensive care and the securing of a medical service system for the severely ill; and (3) behaviour modification of citizens.
+Medical experts have prioritised COVID-19 testing for the first two purposes while relying on the behaviour modification of citizens rather than mass testing to prevent the spread of the virus at a large-scale level.

 Contact tracing

 On 25 February 2020, the Ministry of Health, Labour and Welfare established the Cluster Response Team (クラスター対策班) in accordance with the Basic Policies for Novel Coronavirus Disease Control.
 The purpose of the section is to identify and contain small-scale clusters of COVID-19 infections before they grow into mega-clusters.
 It is led by university professors Hitoshi Oshitani and Nishiura Hiroshi and consists of a contact tracing team and a surveillance team from the National Institute of Infectious Diseases (NIID), a data analysis team from Hokkaido University, a risk management team from Tohoku University, and an administration team.
 Whenever a local government determines the existence of a cluster from hospital reports, the Ministry of Health dispatches the section to the area to conduct an epidemiological survey and contact tracing in coordination with members of the local public health center.
 After the teams determine the source of infection, the ministry and local government officials enact countermeasures to locate, test, and place under medical surveillance anybody who may have come into contact with an infected person.
 They can also file requests to suspend infected businesses or restrict events from taking place there.

 From its contract tracing findings, the Ministry of Health discovered that 80% of infected people did not transmit COVID-19 to another person.
 The Ministry also determined that patients that did infect another person tended to spread it to multiple people and form infection clusters when they were in certain environments.
 According to one of the experts, Kawaoka Yoshihiro, "[This meant that] you don't need to trace every single person who's been infected if you can trace the cluster.
 If you do nothing, the cluster will grow out of control.
 But as long as you identify a cluster small enough to contain, then the virus will die out."